The Nisnevich Motive of an Algebraic Stack: Introduction

 \section{Introduction}

 For a smooth scheme $X$ over a perfect field $k$, we have natural isomorphisms,

 between the motivic cohomology groups \cite{MWV} on the left, and Bloch's higher Chow groups \cite{Bloch86} on the right.
 When $n=2i$, this relates motivic cohomology groups $H^{2i,i}(X,\Z)$ to the ordinary Chow groups $CH^i(X,0)=CH^i(X)$ of $X$.
 Such a comparison theorem for ordinary Chow groups was first proved by Voevodsky in \cite{FSV} under the assumption that $k$ admits resolution of singularities.
 It was extended to all higher Chow groups for $k$ perfect, again by Voevodsky, in \cite{MWV}.
-The motivic cohomology groups can be thought of as cohomology groups of the motive $M(X)$ of $X$ in the triangulated category of motives, $\DM{k,\Z}{}$ (see Section \ref{section-motive-construction}).
+The motivic cohomology groups of $X$ are homomorphisms groups $Hom_{\DM{k,\Z}{}}(M(X),\Z(i)[n])$ from the motive $M(X)$ of $X$ to the motivic complexes $\Z(i)[n]$ in the triangulated category of motives, $\DM{k,\Z}{}$ (see \cite{MWV}).

 The significance of the isomorphisms in (\ref{equation-chow-comparison}) is that we can translate various statements about Chow groups and intersection theory into statements about motivic cohomology.
 This is useful because statements and constructions involving (higher) Chow groups are often hard to prove (for example, Bloch's localisation sequence).
 However, arguments are greatly simplified if we consider analogous statements about motivic cohomology in $\DM{k,\Z}{}$.
 The two can then be related by Equation (\ref{equation-chow-comparison}).